syncfusion-content/blazor-docs/blazor/appearance/themes.md

 ## Reference themes in Blazor application

+Syncfusion Blazor themes can be used in your Blazor application by referencing the style sheet.

+* For Blazor Server application, refer style sheet inside the `<head>` element of `~/Pages/_Host.cshtml` file.
-To reference the above themes in your Blazor application, its style sheet must be referred in the `<head>` of your main `index` file.
+* For Blazor WebAssembly application, refer style sheet inside the `<head>` element of `wwwroot/index.html` file.

-For a server-side Blazor application refer it in `~/Pages/_Host.cshtml` file and for a client-side Blazor application refer it in `wwwroot/index.html` file.

 Using the below approaches the themes can be referenced in the Blazor application,